 03 Desire for intuitive navigation

-04 Need version with large content for iPad
+04 Need responsive version for mobile presentations

 INFORMATION